mem48/geocompr/main.md

 In this book we treat R as a 'tool for the trade'.
 Early geographers used a variety of tools including rulers, compasses and sextants to advance knowledge about the world.
 <!--nowadays part-->
-It is important to remember that while R is a powerful tool, especially when interfaced with other software such as [GDAL](http://www.gdal.org/) and [PostGIS](http://postgis.net/), other tools may be better for certain tasks.
+It is important to remember that while R is a powerful tool, especially when interfaced with other software such as [GDAL](http://www.gdal.org/) and [PostGIS](http://postgis.net/), other tools may be better for certain tasks. <!-- What exactly do you mean?
+Which tasks?
+Is there a geocomputational task for which we do not have an interface?
+So maybe rephrase along the lines that R is not a GIS and therefore not suited for some geoprocessing tasks but that interfaces close this gap. -->

 R is characterised by its flexibility, enabling geographical software developers to extend it in multiple ways.
 A good example of this is support for generating interactive maps thanks to **leaflet** [@R-leaflet], which has been subsequently built-on by **tmap** and **mapview** [@R-mapview; @R-tmap].